TV Pilot Script

 I am an International and multicultural filmmaker based in Canada and shaped by diverse Latin American and European influences.
 After growing up immersed in classic Hollywood, Mexican and International cinema, I graduated summa cum laude in Cinema & Photography, along with a minor in Writing, from Ithaca College (Ithaca, NY).

 My short films have been shown at 30 film festivals around the world and on TV (including Cinemax, Mexican National TV and the US syndicated show SPROCKETS AND SPLICES).
 An animatic storyboard of one of my scripts was one of 11 semi-finalists competing for a $100,000 USD prize at Amazon Studios.
 Over the last few years, I have concentrated on screenwriting.
-In 2017, I entered 7 different scripts to International competitions and they all reached semi-finals or finals at least once, for a total of over 20 placements so far, including the second round of selection at the Sundance Institute.
+In 2017, I entered several scripts to International competitions and they all reached semi-finals or finals at least once, for a total of 25 placements, including the second round of selection at the Sundance Institute.